EmmanuelAttah1/speedbuild/README.md

 ## How It Works

 ### 1. **Extract Complete Features**
-Our AST-powered engine traces every dependency of a feature—from database models to middleware configurations—ensuring nothing is missed.
+Our AST-powered engine traces every dependency of a feature, from database models to middleware configurations—ensuring nothing is missed.

 ### 2. **Adapt with AI**
 Describe your requirements in plain English.
 SpeedBuild intelligently modifies the extracted code to fit your project's architecture.